fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Islam continued to spread rapidly throughout the clans of Aws and Khazraj, and some believers looked forward to the day when, thanks to the covenant with the Jews, the oasis would be one harmonious whole.
 But the Revelation now gave warning of hidden elements of discord.
 It was about this time that the longest surah of the Koran began to be revealed, al-Baqarah (the Heifer), which is placed at the beginning of the Book, immediately after the sevenverses of al-Patihah, the Opening.
 It starts with a definiton of the rightly guided:

-    Alif- Lam - Mim.
+    Alif - Lam - Mim.
 This beyond doubt is the Book, a guidance unto the God-fearing, who believe in the Unseen and perform the prayer and give ofthat which We have bestowed upon them; and who believe in that which is revealed unto thee and in that which was revealed before thee, and who are certain ofthe Hereafter.
 These are they who follow guidance from their Lord and these are they who shall prosper.

+### Prophet Muhammad ﷺ   marries Aisha

+In the first year of Hijrah, prophet Muhammad ﷺ   married Aisha, a daughter of his closest friend Abu Bakr.

+### Prophet Muhammad ﷺ   make dua for Medina

+Abu Bakr, Amir and Bilal cought a severe fever and lied in their courtyard almost too weak to speak.
+And Bilal chanted a poetry mentioning how they miss Mecca.

+In that occasion, Prophet Muhammad ﷺ   prayed: "0 God, make Medina as dear unto us as thou hast made Mecca, or even dearer.
+And bless for us its waters and its grain, and carry away from it its fever as far as Mahya'ah.?"
+And God answered his prayer.

 </details><details><summary>